amorales187/DH150-chuyin/Assignments/assignment2.md

 * I wanted to test how the user reacted to the limited ability to view the paintings in an immersive way, which is a central component of the museum experience

 #### Post-test questions
 Here I assessed user perceptions of the difficulty and efficiency of tasks they just completed.
 Additionally, I included standard measures of satisfaction (SUS) and perceptions (Product Satisfaction Card).

 This section mainly consisted of statements paired with Likert Scale responses, which the users could endorse to different degrees.

+#### Demographic questions
+These were standard questions to gather demographic information about the user.
+I placed these at the end of the questionnaire to prevent these questions from influencing responses on the usability test (stereotype threat, bias).